Chia-Network/chia-blockchain/README.md

 # chia-blockchain
 Python 3.7 is used for this project.
-Make sure your python version is >=3.7 by typing python3.
+Make sure your default python version is >=3.7 by typing python3.

 ### Install on Debian/Ubuntu